Name Whisper — ENS Intelligence Layer MCP server

 Before accepting: you must have approved Seaport (or the OpenSea conduit, for cross-posted offers) on NameWrapper (wrapped name) or BaseRegistrar (unwrapped).
 Use approve_operator if needed.
 Use get_name_details to see the offer hash and confirm the highest offer.
 Endpoint: https://namewhisper.ai/mcp

-- batch_purchase - Buy up to 20 NameWhisper-listed ENS names in a single Seaport transaction.
+- batch_purchase - Buy up to 20 SPECIFIC listed ENS names in a SINGLE Seaport transaction, across NameWhisper, OpenSea, AND Grails listings.

 - batch_create_listings - Bulk-list up to 10 ENS names for sale on NameWhisper in one signing flow.